AutoB2G: Agentic Simulation and Reinforcement Learning for Spatio-Temporal Grid-Interactive Building Control: Agentic LLM-based Simulation Workflow Construction

 where each constraint function $c_i(x)$ encodes a system requirement such as syntactic validity, successful compilation, and interface consistency.

 Then, the optimization objective can be formulated as follows:

 with the loss function defined as

-This formulation assigns zero loss to fully compliant programs and penalizes any violation of the specified constraints.
-Conceptually, SOCIA aims to push the program into the feasible region $C$ and maintain feasibility throughout the optimization process.
+This formulation assigns zero loss to fully compliant programs and penalizes violations of the specified constraints.
+Here, the optimization objective should be interpreted as a conceptual formulation of iterative constraint reduction rather than a strict constrained optimization procedure.
+In practice, SOCIA performs heuristic best-effort refinement in the program space through repeated execution, evaluation, and repair, without guaranteeing exact feasibility at every iteration.

 At iteration $t$, the framework evaluates the current code $x_t$ by invoking the \textit{Simulation Executor}, which performs a suite of static and dynamic checks, including compilation tests, interface validation, and minimal trial runs, producing a set of execution results denoted as $\mathcal{R}_t$.
 Based on $\mathcal{R}_t$, the \textit{Result Evaluator} derives the constraint evaluations $\{c_i(x_t)\}$ and the corresponding loss value $L_t = L(x_t)$.